Creating a great user experience

 We then employed card sorting, iterative workflows testing, emotional response testing and other methodologies for designing, testing and refining the new digital self-service solution.

-From 2003 till 2011, Metasite UX research team carried out nine annual research studies aimed at analyzing, evaluating and benchmarking the e-service offerings of every bank present in the Baltic region.
+Metasite UX research team carried out nine annual research studies aimed at analysing, evaluating and benchmarking the e-service offerings of every bank present in the Baltic region.